What Happened to Rollie Pollies? Here's Why Pill Bugs Are So Important for the Environment

 Rollie pollies are known by many names: pill bugs, slaters, doodle bus, armadillo bugs, and, if you’re from my particular Long Island suburb, “potato bugs.”
 The spelling of "rollie pollies" also varies depending who you ask — roly pollies, rolly pollies, and roly polies all seem to be accepted variants.

-But a rose by any other name still curls up into a ball as a defensive mechanism.
-Rollie pollies are actually a member of the crustacean family of isopods, and they can trace their lineage back to the time before the dinosaurs.
-Think of them as little, harmless trilobites.
+Rollie pollies are a member of the crustacean family of isopods, and they can trace their lineage back to the time before the dinosaurs.

 What happened to rollie pollies?

 There are plenty of ways to prepare your soil for gardening that will also make it more inviting for other organisms like earthworms and rollie pollies.
-And as much as rollie pollies can be garden pests sometimes, there is plenty of evidence out there to support the idea that they are quite good for the environment — even on a large scale.
+Rollie pollies can be garden pests sometimes, but plenty of evidence supports the idea that they are quite good for the environment — even on a large scale.

 Why are pill bugs important to the environment?

-Rollie pollies actually contribute greatly to the ecosystem.
-They are decomposers, feeding on decomposed leaf litter and wood fibers, as well as stems, roots, shoots, fruits, and tubers.
-Some pill bugs have been known to eat decaying animal flesh or feces, as well as shed snakeskin and other dead insects.
+Rollie pollies contribute greatly to the ecosystem.
+They are decomposers, feeding on decomposed leaf litter and wood fibers, and some pill bugs eat decaying animal flesh or feces, as well as shed snakeskin and other dead insects.
 On top of all that, they are also prey animals and serve as a ready food source for birds, toads, spiders, wasps, and centipedes.

 According to Green Living Journal, the living situations and diets of these bugs allow them to temporarily remove many of the toxic metal ions from the soil where they dwell.
 Now, those toxic metals are returned to the soil when they die, of course, but their existence within the animals has given scientists a clue to potential pollutants they might not have otherwise known about.